Tina Turner: Career resurgence and superstardom: 1983–2000

-2000–present
+Later career: 2001–2021

-In November 2004, Turner released All the Best, which debuted at No. 2 on the Billboard 200 albums chart in 2005, her highest charting album in the United States.
-The album went platinum in the U.S. three months after its release and reached platinum status in seven other countries, including the UK.
+In November 2004, Turner released All the Best, which debuted at No. 2 on the Billboard 200 in 2005, her highest-charting album in the United States.
+The album went platinum in the US three months after its release and reached platinum status in seven other countries, including the UK.

-In December 2005, Turner was recognized by the Kennedy Center Honors at the John F. Kennedy Center for the Performing Arts in Washington, D.C. and was elected to join an elite group of entertainers.
+In December 2005, Turner was recognized by the Kennedy Center Honors at the John F. Kennedy Center for the Performing Arts in Washington, DC, and was elected to join an elite group of entertainers.

+In February 2006, Turner released "Teach Me Again", a duet single with Italian singer-songwriter Elisa that was recorded for the anthology film All the Invisible Children.
+The whole revenue from the single's sales was donated to charity projects for children led by the World Food Programme and UNICEF.

 Turner made a public comeback in February 2008 at the Grammy Awards, where she performed alongside Beyoncé.
 In addition, she won a Grammy as a featured artist on River: The Joni Letters.
 In October 2008, Turner embarked on her first tour in nearly ten years with the Tina!: 50th Anniversary Tour.
 In support of the tour, Turner released a greatest hits compilation.
-The tour was a huge success and became one of the best-selling tours of all time.
+The tour was a huge success and became one of the bestselling tours in history.
 In 2009, Turner officially retired from performing.

+In 2009, Turner co-founded a global music foundation, Beyond Foundation, with Swiss Christian musician Regula Curti and Swiss Tibetan Buddhist Dechen Shak-Dagsay.
+Turner co-released four albums of spiritual or uplifting music released through projects with Beyond: Buddhist and Christian Prayers (2009), Children (2011), Love Within (2014), and Awakening (2017).
+As of 2023, the Swiss Beyond Foundation remains active and enables the collaboration of musical artists from different parts of the world.